saw-projects/Soft-Phone/README.md

 ## Development

-- Backend: Python 3.x with Flask
+- Backend: Python, Flask, WebHooks
-- Frontend: HTML5, CSS3, JavaScript with jQuery
+- Frontend: HTML5, CSS3, JavaScript
-- Real-time: Server-Sent Events (SSE)
 - Communication: Twilio Voice and Messaging APIs

-## License
+## Credit

-MIT License
+- This project has used and modified code examples provided by Twilio as part of their SDK.